rkendall/reffix/README.md

 # reffix

 **Reference Fixer** -- the easy fix for broken file path references.
-Analyze and batch-repair broken references across an entire project.
+Analyze and batch-repair broken references across an entire project from the command line.

 ## Features